Duy-Thanh/OnyxChat/README-DOCKER.md

    ```

    This will:
-   - Start a PostgreSQL database container
+   - Start a PostgreSQL database container (accessible on port 5433)
    - Build and start the OnyxChat server container
    - Run database migrations and seed data
-   - Make the server available on port 8081
+   - Make the server available on port 8082

 3. Check if the containers are running:
    ```